A California Wrongful Termination Defense Attorney

-California employers must understand the employment world in which they operate.
+Southern California employers must understand the employment world in which they operate.
 That includes an understanding of California labor and employment laws.
-Whether employers run union shops, have contract employees or are governed by statutory law, the rules of engagement can be a moving target.
-A California wrongful termination defense attorney can guide you through the shifting maze of employment law in California to prevent and defend against wrongful termination claims.
+Whether you have a union shop, prefer working with contract employees or are basically controlled by statutory law, you face an ever-changing set of rules related to employer-employee relationships.
+A Los Angeles wrongful termination lawyer can guide you through the shifting maze of California employment law to help prevent and defend against wrongful termination claims.

-What a California Wrongful Termination Defense Attorney Can Do for You
+What a Los Angeles Wrongful Termination Lawyer Can Do for Your Business

 If there’s one constant in employment law, it’s that California employees enjoy broad protections.
 The area of wrongful termination is no exception.
-Employers need a thorough understanding of the law as it relates to the different types of employment relationships and the protections afforded to each.
+Employers need a thorough understanding of the law as it relates to the different types of employment relationships and the protections involved in each.

-An employer may be surprised by a wrongful termination claim because of a misunderstanding about the nature of the employment relationship.
-Alternatively, the employer may unwittingly create the basis for a wrongful termination claim merely by following its own written policies or by its routine and well-meaning treatment of employees.
+As an employer, you may be surprised by a wrongful termination claim because of a misunderstanding about the nature of the employment relationship.
+Alternatively, you may unwittingly create the basis for a wrongful termination claim merely by following your own written policies or by your standard, well-meaning treatment of employees.
 Defending wrongful termination claims in California can be challenging under these circumstances.

-A California wrongful termination defense attorney helps employers understand and establish employment relationships intentionally, create and follow policies to guide those relationships and defend against wrongful termination claims.
+Susan A Rodriguez is the Los Angeles wrongful termination lawyer employers throughout Southern California trust to help them understand and establish employment relationships.
+Susan’s experienced team of attorneys helps you create and follow policies to guide your employment relationships and defend against wrongful termination claims.

 At-Will Employment in California

 In California, most employer/employee relationships are considered to be “at-will.”
-In at-will employment, either the employer or the employee may terminate the employment relationship at any time for any reason or no reason at all.
+In this type of employment, either the employer or the employee may terminate the employment relationship at any time for any reason or no reason at all.

 At-will employment is the default, but the nature of the relationship and rights afforded the parties can be modified by any of the following:

-- Statutory law such as that governing governmental employees.
+• Statutory law such as the rules that cover government employees.

-In the last example, the law may imply a contract in some circumstances even when no actual employment contract exists.
-For example, an employee handbook or simply the behavior of the employer over time may be enough to create an implied contractual relationship.
+Most employers don’t know the law may imply an employment contract in circumstances when they think there is no actual employment contract.
+For example, changes to an employee handbook or the employer’s work behavior over time may be enough to create an implied contractual relationship.

-California employers need guidance from an experienced California wrongful termination defense lawyer to establish and follow wrongful termination defense best practices in creating and terminating employment relationships.
+When you need guidance from a Southern California employer defense attorney, turn to Susan A. Rodriguez.
+She has the experience to help you establish and follow wrongful termination defense best practices while creating and terminating employment relationships.

 Doesn’t At-Will Employment Prevent Wrongful Termination Claims?

-Because either party can terminate employment for any reason at all in an at-will employment relationship, many employers may believe that termination in those instances is immune from a wrongful termination claim.
-That is not the case.
+Because either party can terminate employment for any reason in an at-will employment relationship, many employers believe that termination in those instances is immune from a wrongful termination claim.
+That may not be the case.

 Employers not governed by a specific statute or union contract are free to operate on an at-will basis, but in today’s world, it is hard to establish an orderly workplace while remaining at-will.

-Employers often establish rules for the workplace that give employees guidance on everything from clothing to behavior.
-They also have a natural tendency to either state or demonstrate in action what happens when violations of standards occur.
-If not handled correctly, this can be the beginning of the end for treatment of employees on an at-will basis.
+Employers often establish workplace rules that set employee standards on everything from clothing to behavior.
+They also have a natural tendency to either state or demonstrate what happens when violations of standards occur.
+If not handled correctly, these actions can change the employment relationship, so it is no longer considered an at-will arrangement.

-All types of employment relationships can fall prey to allegations of wrongful termination.
-Thus, while there is no such thing as wrongful termination under the at-will employment in theory, in reality, California law allows even at-will employees claims for wrongful termination in certain circumstances.
-For example, at-will employees may assert wrongful termination claims where the employment violates established law or public policy.
+All types of employment relationships can fall prey to wrongful termination allegations.
+In theory, there is no such thing as wrongful termination under at-will employment.
+However, in reality, California law allows even at-will employees the right to claim wrongful termination in certain circumstances.
+For example, at-will employees may assert wrongful termination claims where the termination violates established law or public policy.

-Employers that seek only at-will employment relationships need regular guidance from an experienced California employer attorney.
+Employers that seek only at-will employment relationships need regular guidance from an experienced Southern California employer defense attorney to help protect against unexpected legal claims from former employees.

-How a California Wrongful Termination Defense Attorney Helps Employers Do Things Right
+How a Los Angeles Wrongful Termination Lawyer Helps Employers Do Things Right

-Employers need guidance from a California employer defense lawyer to accurately identify the nature of the employment relationship.
-As noted above, sometimes a policy, employee handbook or behavior can create an implied contract of employment.
-An employer-side attorney can help identify the nature of employment relationships as well as the slippery slope of behaviors that can convert at-will employment into employment by implied contract with heightened termination restrictions.
+You may need guidance from a wrongful termination defense law firm in Los Angeles to accurately identify the nature of your employment relationships.
+As noted above, sometimes a policy, employee handbook or behavior can create an implied employment contract you didn’t expect.
+An attorney that focuses their practice on protecting employers can help identify the legal implications of employment relationships as well as the slippery slope of behaviors that can convert at-will employment into employment by implied contract with heightened termination restrictions.

-Once the employer has accurately identified the nature of the employment relationships, it must align its treatment of employees with the relationship that exists.
-That means following the employment handbook, the written or oral policies, and the practices that have been followed in the past.
+Once you understand the legal nature of your employment relationships, you must align the way you treat your employees with the relationship that exists.
+That could mean adjusting your employment handbook, your written or oral policies, and the practices that have been followed in the past.

-Choose Susan A. Rodriguez as Your California Wrongful Termination Defense Attorney
+Choose Susan A. Rodriguez as Your Los Angeles Wrongful Termination Lawyer

-One of the best things an employer can do is to engage the services of the right California wrongful termination defense attorney on the front end.
-At the Law Offices of Susan A. Rodriguez, APC, we have three decades of experience defending wrongful termination cases and helping employers position themselves to avoid such cases.
-Contact us today by calling (213) 943-1323 or by navigating to our contact page online to schedule an appointment.
+One of the best things a Southern California employer can do is to engage the services of a dedicated Los Angeles wrongful termination lawyer on the front end.
+The team at the Law Offices of Susan A. Rodriguez, APC, has three decades of experience defending wrongful termination cases and helping employers position themselves to avoid these claims.
+Call today (213) 943-1323 or use this simple contact form to schedule an appointment.

 Address